plugdata-team/plugdata/README.md

 - Undo/Redo
 - Some hacky solutions
 - Leaks
+- No VU meter
+- GraphOnParent
+- Subpatches

 Please contact me if you wish to contribute, I could use some help!